bhongzkee/playwright-ts-project-datacom/README.md

 The field "Password" filled with text: Pass123
 The button "Register" clicked
+Check Validation Alert Message: Successfully registered the following information ✓  18 …submitFormWithFirstNameTests.spec.ts:55:7 › Submit Form And Validate Result Section - With First Name › First Name Submitted Info Should Be Matched On Results Section (990ms)
-Check Validation Alert Message: Successfully registered the following information The field "Enter first name" filled with text: TestUserFirstName The field "Enter last name" filled with text: TestUserLastName The field "Enter phone number" filled with text: 0919123456789 The optionn "Philippines" selected
+The field "Enter first name" filled with text: TestUserFirstName The field "Enter last name" filled with text: TestUserLastName The field "Enter phone number" filled with text: 0919123456789 The optionn "Philippines" selected
-  ✘  14 …s/ui/submitFormWithFirstNameTests.spec.ts:61:7 › Submit Form And Validate Result Section - With First Name › Last Name Submitted Info Should Be Matched On Results Section (11.1s)
-The field "Password" filled with text: Pass123
+The field "Enter email" filled with text: mail@gmail.com The field "Password" filled with text: Pass123
 The button "Register" clicked
+Check Submitted Info Results: "First Name" with value "TestUserFirstName"
+     19 …s.spec.ts:61:7 › Submit Form And Validate Result Section - With First Name › Last Name Submitted Info Should Be Matched On Results Section › Check UI Validation Error Message
+The field "Enter first name" filled with text: TestUserFirstName The field "Enter last name" filled with text: TestUserLastName The field "Enter phone number" filled with text: 0919123456789 The optionn "Philippines" selected
+The field "Enter email" filled with text: mail@gmail.com The field "Password" filled with text: Pass123
+The button "Register" clicked
+  ✘  15 …oFirstNameTests.spec.ts:73:7 › Submit Form And Validate Result Section - First Name Input Field Is Blank › Country Submitted Info Should Be Matched On Results Section (11.1s)
+     20 …Tests.spec.ts:67:7 › Submit Form And Validate Result Section - With First Name › Phone Submitted Info Should Be Matched On Results Section › Check UI Validation Error Message
-Check Submitted Info Results: "First Name" with value "TestUserFirstName" ✘  16 …tests/ui/submitFormWithFirstNameTests.spec.ts:67:7 › Submit Form And Validate Result Section - With First Name › Phone Submitted Info Should Be Matched On Results Section (11.0s)
+  ✘  14 …mNoFirstNameTests.spec.ts:67:7 › Submit Form And Validate Result Section - First Name Input Field Is Blank › Phone Submitted Info Should Be Matched On Results Section (11.7s)
-  ✘  17 …sts/ui/submitFormWithFirstNameTests.spec.ts:73:7 › Submit Form And Validate Result Section - With First Name › Country Submitted Info Should Be Matched On Results Section (11.0s)
+     21 …sts.spec.ts:73:7 › Submit Form And Validate Result Section - With First Name › Country Submitted Info Should Be Matched On Results Section › Check UI Validation Error Message
 The field "Enter first name" filled with text: TestUserFirstName The field "Enter last name" filled with text: TestUserLastName The field "Enter phone number" filled with text: 0919123456789